dotnet-presentations/blazor-workshop/docs/06-authentication-and-authorization.md

 The My Orders tab should now only be visible when the user is logged in.

-We've now seen that there are three basic ways to interact with the authentication/authorization system inside components:
+We've now seen two ways to interact with the authentication/authorization system inside components:

- * Receive a `Task<AuthenticationState>` as a cascading parameter.
-This is useful when you want to use the `AuthenticationState` in procedural logic such as an event handler.
  * Wrap content in an `AuthorizeView`.
 This is useful when you just need to vary some UI content according to authorization status.
  * Place an `[Authorize]` attribute on a routable component.
 This is useful if you want to control the reachability of an entire page based on authorization conditions.